ShivaRamezani/union-find/README.md

 There is an example data set included to see how things should be input. (data.txt)

-Doing the union, find, and delete are explained in the program.
+Doing the union, find, and delete are explained in the program!